 Born in Yorkshire, David Hockney became one of Britain’s most celebrated artists.
 He became seen as a leading figure of the ‘pop art’ movement – though it was a title he was not keen on.
 Hockney’s art is striking for its colourfulness and simplicity.
 He drew still lifes, landscapes and people.
 He experimented with different mediums such as photography and was a constant innovator.

 David Hockney was born on 9 July in Bradford, West Yorkshire.
 From an early age, he had a desire to be an artist.
 At the age of 11, he won a scholarship to Bradford Grammar School.
 In the first year, he purposefully came last in the form so that he would be able to study art – (reserved for non-academic boys)

-At the age of 16, he was able to leave and devote himself to art.
+At the age of 16, he was able to leave school and devote himself to art.
 He studied at the Bradford School of Art for three years.
 Within a short space of time, he gained a reputation as an innovative and talented artist.
 For two years he had to serve in two hospitals for his national service.
 He chose to be a conscientious objector and not serve in the army.

-After serving his time he spent three years at the Royal College of Art where he became involved in the modernist movement of artistic expression.
+After serving his time in national service, he spent three years at the Royal College of Art where he became involved in the modernist movement of artistic expression.
 By 1960, he had his first public gallery.
 In 1961 he moved to New York and travelled to many of the artistic centres around the world.
 In 1963, he met leading pop-artist Andy Warhol and Hockney rapidly began to make a name for himself as a leading modern artist.
 After travelling across America, he settled down in Los Angeles in 1978.
 His artistic reputation and talent enabled him to make a good living from selling his works.

 “What an artist is trying to do for people is bring them closer to something, because of course art is about sharing: you wouldn’t be an artist if you didn’t want to share an experience, a thought.”